angelomilan/ethereum-guides/GPU-cloud_mining.md

 These are all the “blocks” of the blockchain you are downloading to your machine to be in sync.
 You need to wait few hours to complete.
 How do you know when it has finished downloading?
 Easy: instead of downloading 256 blocks at a time, you will start acquiring  1 block at a time.
+That's the signal!
-That's the signal, and now you can ctrl+c (??????) to exit Geth
+*now you can ctrl+c  to exit Geth

 ##Backing up your chain and keys
 to do